 - 1. Revised elevation, site plan and floor plan drawings shall be submitted and, at a minimum, such drawings shall incorporate the following: - a.
-Final details of all exterior surface finishes and materials, including samples, shall be submitted, in a manner to be reviewed and approved by staff consistent with the Certificate of Appropriateness Criteria and/or the directions from the Board. - b.
+The finish for the proposed partial fencing along Washington Avenue shall be clear anodized aluminum or powder coated grey, or silver, in a manner to be reviewed and approved by staff consistent with the Certificate of Appropriateness Criteria and/or the directions from the Board. - b.
+All new flat wall signage shall consist of clear anodized brushed aluminum or painted white, grey or silver reverse channel letters.
+All new projecting signage shall consist of clear anodized brushed aluminum or painted white, grey or silver reverse channel letters mounted to a similarly finished back plate and the back plate shall trace the shape of each character and shall project no more than one-inch (1") around the character, in a manner to be reviewed and approved by staff consistent with the Certificate of Appropriateness Criteria and/or the directions from the Board. - c.
+Final details of all exterior surface finishes and materials, including samples, shall be submitted, in a manner to be reviewed and approved by staff consistent with the Certificate of Appropriateness Criteria and/or the directions from the Board. - d.
 All roof-top fixtures, air-conditioning units and mechanical devices shall be clearly noted on a revised roof plan and elevation drawings and shall be screened from view, in a manner to be reviewed and approved by staff, consistent with the Certificate of Appropriateness Criteria and/or the directions from the Board. - 2.
-In accordance with Section 118-395(b)(2) of the City Code, the requirement pertaining to an existing structure's setbacks and parking credits, is hereby waived. - 3.
 A revised landscape plan, prepared by a Professional Landscape Architect, registered in the State of Florida, and corresponding site plan, shall be submitted to and approved by staff.
-The species type, quantity, dimensions, spacing, location and overall height of all plant material shall be clearly delineated and subject to the review and approval of staff.
+The species type quantity, dimensions, spacing, location and overall height of all plant material shall be clearly delineated and subject to the review and approval of staff.
 At a minimum, such plan shall incorporate the following: - a.
-The bougainvillea proposed to be planted at the second level terrace adjacent to the eastern parapet wall of 1413 Washington Avenue shall be removed and replaced with a landscape material that does not naturally grow more than 36" at maturity, in a manner to be reviewed and approved by staff consistent with the Certificate of Appropriateness Criteria and/or the directions from the Board. - b.
+Canopy shade trees specified with a vertical clearance of 6' C.T. (clear trunk) minimum at the time of installation shall replace the two proposed palm trees within the center of the open courtyard, subject to the review and approval of staff.
+Silva Cells providing adequate rooting volume should be provided under the adjacent hardscape areas in order to enhance tree growth and as recommended by the CMB Urban Forester. - b.
 The A fully automatic irrigation system with 100% coverage and an automatic rain sensor in order to render the system inoperative in the event of rain.